Rafostar/playercast/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal.Me-lightgrey.svg)](https://www.paypal.me/Rafostar)
 [![Twitter](https://img.shields.io/twitter/url/https/github.com/Rafostar/playercast.svg?style=social)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2FRafostar%2Fplayercast)

 A simple app meant to be run in background.
-Automates the process of streaming files over the local network.
+Automates the process of receiving cast media over the local network.
 Install it on device with any Linux DE to turn your media player into receiver that plays files cast with [Cast to TV](https://rafostar.github.io/gnome-shell-extension-cast-to-tv) from your host PC.

 To receive media set `Playercast app` as your receiver type in Cast to TV settings.